plone/plone.app.mosaic/docs/registry.rst

 ..
 WIP documentation about Mosaic registry configuration

-It's possiply to hide specific content layouts being available in Mosaic editor's *Select layout*-menu with a custom regisry configuration.
+It's possibly to hide specific content layouts being available in Mosaic editor's *Select layout*-menu with a custom regisry configuration.
 For example, the following configuration will